 As a part of continual improvement process, feedback from the associated stakeholders is vital, therefore a dedicated Visitor register cum grievance register has been placed at the project site which is accessible to stakeholders to provide their feedback on the project.
 It is appropriate publicly accessible location at which local stakeholders can provide their feedback on the project.
 This location is also conducive to continuous and regular checks for stakeholder comments.
 For the global stakeholders, the suggestion and the grievance can be mailed to info@greenkogroup.com.

-However, no any grievances received during the current monitoring period.
-Since no any grievances received, no any mitigation measures are required.
+At the time of project validation, a broad range of audiences (State Nodal Officers, Village Panchayat Members, District collector office and Local stakeholders) were invited by several means (Invitation, Calls, Notice pasted on common area).
+Various channels were used to reach maximum number of participants.
+At the validation stage stakeholder meeting, it was announced that the grievances register would be placed at the site for localities for their feedback and complaints.

+Stakeholder meetings are organized on regular intervals in order to identify the major challenges around the area, stakeholders are invited well in advance through printed invitation, calls, meeting and a notice is placed around the local common areas.
+Various CSR activities around site are carried out with proper stakeholder requirements meeting.
+The stakeholder are also request to share their experiences and grievances on continuous basis.
+Registers is used to records the grievances and feedback.
+During the current monitoring period, positive feedback are received regarding site operation.
+No any grievances received during the current monitoring period, therefore, no any mitigation measures are required.
+Incase of grievances, the nature of probable resolution is discussed with the plant head office and implemented by the site incharge.
+The details of stakeholder meeting during verification